Review of IFA Hong Kong Conference 2018 by Speaker Salvatore Battaglia

 There have been plans to revise this regulation for several years, draft regulations have been published and a consultation held and it has still not been implemented.
 It is possible that it may be implemented before the UK leaves the EU but that is not certain.

-As always if readers would like to discuss any of the issues raised please contact ATC by visiting: www.a-t-c.org.uk and to find out how ATC can help you call Ray Gransby on 01673 844 672 during office hours 10am to 4pm Monday to Friday or email firstname.lastname@example.org.
+As always if readers would like to discuss any of the issues raised please contact the Aromatherapy Trade Council (ATC) by visiting: www.a-t-c.org.uk or call Ray Gransby on 01673 844 672 during office hours 10am to 4pm Monday to Friday or email firstname.lastname@example.org.